Jonathan-Git-Hub-dev/JWT/README.md

 This interface creates an entry in the [Incomplete User](#Incomplete-User)' table and emails a varification code to the user.
 ###### Data
 - email : email of the new account
-- password : password for the new account.\
+- password : password for the new account.
 ###### Returns
-when a novel email an correctly formated password is recieved nothing is return to the calling process errors
+- 400 : Account created and eamil send
 - 403 : data provided incorrect
 - 500 : server error occured
 <br />